-Allegiant Stadium, the home of the NFL’s Las Vegas Raiders and college football’s UNLV football teams, opened in July 2020 and immediately became one of the premier stadiums in the world.
+Allegiant Stadium, the home of the NFL’s Las Vegas Raiders and college football’s UNLV football teams, opened in July 2020 and will host Super Bowl LVIII.

 How Much Did Allegiant Stadium Cost to Build?

 Allegiant Stadium cost approximately $1.9 billion to build.

 Construction began in 2017, breaking ground in November.
 The stadium was finally completed and opened in July 2020.
 The domed stadium has an interchangeable surface.
 The Raiders play on a natural grass field, while the UNLV Rebels play on artificial turf.